OrienteerBAP/Orienteer-Guidebook/creating_your_first_business_application.md

 For the start, let us make it so that each customer may have several separate contact records.
 The operators will select from a dropbox the type of the contact they enter to the database.

 Do the following:
+1. Delete the property **
+2. Create a new class for storing contacts, *CmsContact*

-1. We want each customer's contact to be stored as a separate item.
-This is why we will create a separate class, *CmsContact*.
+We want each customer's contact to be stored as a separate item.
+This is why we will create a separate class for contacts.
+We will be able to add as many documents of this class as needed to each customer.
-2. We will ling the *CmsContact* and the *CmsCustomer* classes.
+2. We will link the *CmsContact* and the *CmsCustomer* classes.
 For this, we will add special LINK properties to both classes:
-  *
+  *  To the *CmsContact* class we will add a property *contactLink*

 ### ...